Seminar Papers

 Common pitfalls

-we often find student papers to be/have…please, instead …
+we often find student papers to … | please, instead … |

-❌ incomplete in terms of contentabstract, introduction, discussion (critical view) and conclusion are also inherent parts of a paper.
+❌ be incomplete in terms of content | ✅ abstract, introduction, discussion (critical view) and conclusion are also inherent parts of a paper. |

-❌ frequent orthographic and grammatical errors✅ use Grammarly, DeepL or similar tools.
+❌ have frequent orthographic and grammatical errors | ✅ use Grammarly, DeepL or similar tools. |

-❌ punctuation errors✅ use commas, hyphens, dashes, semicolons, and colons correctly (different from German).
+❌ have punctuation errors | ✅ use commas, hyphens, dashes, semicolons, and colons correctly (different from German). |

-❌ passive voice✅ use active voice as often as possible: “I/we analyse/implement/investigate” is perfectly fine.
+❌ use passive voice extensively | ✅ use active voice as often as possible: “I/we analyse/implement/investigate” is perfectly fine. |

-❌ complicated sentences that (are supposed to) sound intelligent✅ KISS is as important for writing as for programming.
+❌ use complicated sentences that (are supposed to) sound intelligent | ✅ KISS is as important for writing as for programming. |

-❌ wall of text vs. one sentence paragraphs/sections✅ choose appropriate paragraph lengths.
+❌ have a wall of text or one sentence paragraphs/sections | ✅ choose appropriate paragraph lengths. |

-❌ show off your intellect by using phrases like “obviously”, “very easy”, “as we all know”✅ stay objective.
-At best, something is “well-known”.
+❌ show off the author’s intellect by using phrases like “obviously”, “very easy”, “as we all know” | ✅ stay objective.
+At best, something is “well-known” or “straightforward”. |

-❌ ie, i. e., “… mammals e.g. elephants, …”know your latin.
+❌ misuse ie, i. e., “… mammals e.g. elephants, …” | ✅ know your latin and use appropriate punctuation. |

-❌ “there are 3 different …”✅ spell out numbers 1-10.
-When to spell out numbers.
+❌ use numbers incorrectly: “there are 3 different …” | ✅ spell out numbers 1-10.
+When to spell out numbers. |

-❌ several synonyms to vary expressions and avoid repitition✅ stick to one word/phrase for a concept, no need to confuse the reader.
+❌ use several synonyms to vary expressions and avoid repitition | ✅ stick to one word/phrase for a concept, no need to confuse the reader. |

-❌ lessen the strength of your statements by using filling words etc.✅ be clear (even if it feels bold).
+❌ lessen the strength of your statements by using filling words etc. | ✅ be clear (even if it feels bold). |

-❌ “in figure 3…”, “in the upcoming Section…”✅ If a figure, table, section,… is referenced by number, capitalize.
-If not, don’t.
+❌ contain errors like “in figure 3…”, “in the upcoming Section…” | ✅ capitaize if a figure, table, section,… is referenced by number.
+If not, don’t. |

 Additionally,

-• figures: provide a caption (below!), reference it in the text, pay attention to similar spacing above and below the figure
+- figures: Provide a caption (below), reference it in the text, pay attention to similar spacing above and below the figure.